hypertidy/vapour/cran-comments.md

-## vapour <next>
+## vapour 0.8.5

-Bug fix, warper wasn't providing correct scaling of values.
+Fix for CRAN warnings due to outdated autoconf syntax.

-(There is an error on CRAN but due to an Rcpp problem affecting many packages also. )
+Important bug fixes for raster scaling in the warper.

 ## Test environments